-Usha Ananthasubramanian She is the present MD-CEO of Punjab National Bank.
-Prior to joining the bank, she has been the MD-CEO of Bharatiya Mahila Bank.
+Usha Ananthasubramanian MD and CEO of Allahabad Bank, has been elected the first woman chairman of Indian Banks’ Association (IBA) recently.
+Prior to this, she had been the MD and CEO of Bharatiya Mahila Bank.
 She has completed her Bachelors in Statistics and joined Life Insurance Corporation of India in the actuarial department.
-Later, she started her banking career as a planning officer with BOB.
-She has been ranked 19th in the list of most powerful women in India as per Fortune List.
+Later, she started her banking career as a planning officer with Bank of Baroda(BOB).

 These ladies have managed to make it a point that they get the positions by their own merit and not by any other means.
 They are an inspiration in themselves to the budding generation of the country.
 Take heart from their efforts and success and you can also be one of them very soon.

-Happy International Women’s Day!! #BeBoldForChange.
+Happy International Women’s Day!! #Be Bold For Change.